This site uses affiliate links and I may earn a commission at no extra cost to you.

 Keep scrolling to the recipe card for the complete list of ingredients and recipe instructions.

 Step 1: First, use your preferred method to pop the popcorn kernels.
-Transfer the popcorn to a bowl and drizzle with the oil, tossing gently.
+Then, transfer the popcorn to a bowl and drizzle with the oil, tossing gently.

 Step 2: Meanwhile, in a small bowl, mix the sugar and chai spices.
-Sprinkle the chai spice over the popcorn, toss to distribute, then enjoy your chai popcorn!
+Finally, sprinkle the chai spice over the popcorn, toss to distribute, then enjoy your chai popcorn!

 FAQs

-Oil helps cook the popcorn, while keeping kernels from burning, and helping the seasonings adhere, though paper bag microwave popcorn may be done without oil.
+Oil helps cook the popcorn, while keeping kernels from burning.
+It also helps the seasonings adhere, though paper bag microwave popcorn may be done without oil.
 To reduce the amount, use an oil spray to lightly coat the popped popcorn.

-Popcorn is super affordable.
+Popcorn is super affordable and goes far.
 As a general rule, each tablespoon of popcorn kernels makes about 2 ½ cups of popped popcorn.

 Absolutely!
 Simply use your favorite powdered sweetener like stevia or monk fruit.